ASICS Novablast 6: India Release Date, Price & What to Expect

 I’ve put roughly 300km into the ASICS Novablast 5 on Delhi’s roads — Lodhi Garden early morning loops, pavement pounding through Saket and longer runs into Vasant Kunj during summer.
 Here’s the honest version.

 The bounce is genuinely addictive in the first 150km.
 On easy runs and long Sunday sessions, the FF Blast MAX foam makes every step feel effortless.
-For Indian runners who typically train on hard cement and uneven tarmac, that level of cushioning is genuinely protective over high mileage weeks.
+For Indian runners who typically train on hard cement and uneven tarmac, that level of cushioning is genuinely protective over high-mileage weeks.
 The wider toe box is also a meaningful upgrade for Indian feet, which tend to run wider than what European brands historically accommodate.

 But around the 250–300km mark, something changes.
 The foam starts feeling flatter.
 The bounce that made the shoe special on day one is noticeably reduced.
-In Indian heat — particularly training through March and April — the foam also compresses more than it does in cooler conditions, which accelerates this.
+In Indian heat — particularly training through March and April — the foam also compresses more than it does in cooler conditions, which accelerates this fade.

 • Novablast 4 India launch price: ₹12,999